cinchy-co/Documentation/data-syncs/supported-data-sync-sources/file-based-sources/fixed-width-file.md

 * Each piece of data can be left or right aligned, meaning the pad characters can occur on either side.
 * Each column must consistently use the same number of characters, same pad character and same alignment (left/right).

-**Example Use Case:** You have a fixed width file that contains your Employee information.
+**Example Use Case:** You have a fixed-width file that contains your Employee information.
 You want to use a batch sync to pull this info into a Cinchy table and liberate your data.

 {% hint style="success" %}
-The Fixed Width File source supports **batch syncs.**
+The fixed-width file source supports **batch syncs.**
 {% endhint %}

 {% hint style="danger" %}
-The Fixed Width File source does not support Geometry, Geography, or Binary data types.
+The fixed-width file source does not support Geometry, Geography, or Binary data types.
 {% endhint %}

 ## Info tab